ArnoCan/utalm/src/utalm-bash/README.md

   Get help with "make help"

 ***Intro***
-For first help call from install root: "utalm-bash-show-help.sh".
+For first help call from install root: "utalmhelp.sh".